-We intend to continue our strategy of compensating our executives through programs that emphasize performance-based incentive compensation.
 We have structured annual and long-term cash and non-cash executive compensation to motivate executives to achieve the business goals set by the Company and rewards the executives for achieving such goals.
 For the named executive officers, the current compensation package includes a base salary, an annual cash incentive and grants of stock options.
 Base salary is intended to provide a certain level of income commensurate with an executive's position, responsibilities, and contributions to the Company.
 The Committee believes the combined value of base salary plus annual cash incentive is competitive with the salary and bonus provided to similarly situated executives for companies in our industry.
 In allocating compensation among these components, the Committee believes that the compensation of our senior levels of management, the levels of management having the greatest ability to influence our performance, should be predominately performance based, while lower levels of management should receive a greater portion of their compensation as base salary.
+The Committee approves and oversees the total compensation package for the Company's Chief Executive Officer including, without limitation, his base salary, annual incentives, stock options and other equity-based compensation and reviews the recommendations of the Company's Chief Executive Officer in connection with the total compensation package for each of the other named executive officers.